Park Address: 655 Pauline Blvd, Ann Arbor MI 48103

 Hours and Rules

-Open 6 a.m.-midnight with quiet hours beginning at 10 p.m.
+Open 6 a.m. - midnight with quiet hours starting at 10 p.m.
 Refer to Chapter 39 of the City of Ann Arbor Code of Ordinances for park regulations and rules.
-Contact park rentals for policies and rules related to rentals and special uses and always refer to posted signage in the park.
+Contact park rentals for policies and rules related to rentals and special uses.
+Visitors must always refer to posted signage in the park.
 Smoking is prohibited and dogs must be on leash.

-Allmendinger Park is an 8-acre park located on Pauline Boulevard between Hutchins and Edgewood Avenue, southwest of downtown.
+Allmendinger Park is an 8 acre park on Pauline Boulevard between Hutchins and Edgewood Avenue, southwest of downtown.
 View the Ann Arbor Parks and Natural Areas map for location context.
 It has a mix of open spaces and oak woods.
-The park contains softball fields, a restroom facility and water fountain, a play area nestled in an oak and hickory grove, picnic tables, a tennis court and a basketball court.
-An accessible asphalt path connects the play area, picnic area and restroom facility.
+The park contains softball fields, restroom and water fountain, play area, picnic tables, a tennis court and a basketball court.
+An accessible asphalt path connects the play area, picnic area and restroom.
 In the spring, lilacs along the southwest edge blossom.
-Many folks come here to fly kites, run with their dogs, chase their kids around the baseball diamonds, practice martial arts and picnic.
+Many folks come here to fly kites, run with their dogs, play baseball with their family, practice martial arts and picnic.
 The kid's playground makes a good birthday spot and provides plenty of shade.
 A favorite feature of the playground is the classic merry go round.
 There is a small shelter between the public restrooms that can be rented for meetings or food and beverage set-up.
 Contact park rentals for information on reserving or hosting an event at Allmendinger.

 Access and Parking

-- Rentable shelter located between the public restrooms.
+Rentable shelter located between the public restrooms.
 Small interior room can be used for meetings or food and beverage set-up.
 Refrigerator and sink available for use.
 Key deposit required for entry.
-Approximate capacity is 15 people.
+Approx. capacity 15 people.
 Contact park special events for pricing and reservation information.

 Report a Problem - A2 Fix It